iris-contrib/middleware/loggerzap/README.md

 ## How to use

+It's used similar to standard logger, just replace with loggerzap.
 Read the logger section [here](https://kataras.gitbooks.io/iris/content/logger.html)